Ogier on course for his fourth successive title

-BARCELONA Volkswagen's Sebastien Ogier moved closer to his fourth successive world rally championship after ending Friday's opening leg of the Rally of Spain/Catalunya in second place.
+BARCELONA (Reuters) - Volkswagen's Sebastien Ogier moved closer to his fourth successive world rally championship after ending Friday's opening leg of the Rally of Spain/Catalunya in second place.

 Ogier need score only 16 points -- effectively second place or third on the road at Sunday's finish plus a power stage point -- to continue a 12-year stranglehold by French drivers called Sebastien.